TimTeaFan/tt_website/content/authors/admin/_index.md

 ---

 <h1 id="hi-tim">Hi, I'm Tim!</h1>
 <p>I am a data scientist working in insurance with a focus on customer satisfaction and customer experience.
 I enjoy working along the whole data science pipeline.
-From importing and cleaning data, to creating reports and visualizations using interactive dashboards, to building and training models.
+From importing and cleaning data, to creating reports, visualizations and dashboards, to building and training models.
 While R is my everyday work horse for most jobs, I am getting deeper into python for specific tasks such as NLP.</p>

 <p>Before becoming a Data Scientist, I was a post-doc researcher on happiness and life satisfaction in Japan.
 I have written numerous scientific <a href="/mypublications">publications</a> at the intersection of psychology and economics and have presented my research at over 20 international <a href="/talk">conferences</a>.
 </p>